GiadaGiuliaPaola/super.py/usage_guide.md

 **CLI**: _buy / name of the product / quantity / price / expire-date_

-`python super.py buy Apple 10 0.5 2023-12-31`
+`python super.py buy Strawberry 10 0.5 2023-12-31`
-return > You bought 10 Apple.
+return > You bought 10 Strawberry.

 -save the item on [bought.cvs] with the date of acquisition and add a unique identity number > Bought Date,Product Name,Count,Cost Price,Expiration Date,ID number -add the item on the inventory_file.csv > Product Name,Count,Buy Price,Expiration Date, ID number

-You can check the report of how many product you bought today or previous days:
+You can check the report of how many product you bought today or previous days, works based on current_date.txt:

 **CLI** : *bought_report/ --today or --days-ago=days_*